lonemeow/acc-connector/README.md

 ## Windows SmartScreen blocks it!

-Known issue, the installer is not signed so Windows things it's suspicious.
-Signing the installer does not _really_ signinify anything about its safety, but I am working on getting it signed as soon as possible and will release a new version that is signed as soon as I can.
+Known issue, the installer is not signed so Windows thinks it's suspicious.
+Signing the installer does not _really_ signify anything about its safety, but I am working on getting it signed as soon as possible and will release a new version that is signed as soon as I can.

+## My anti-virus complains about it!

+Unfortunately, due to the way this works, some anti-virus software likes to think it's some kind of virus or malware (technically they are not very wrong; this does in fact alter the behavior of an existing program).
+I don't know a good way around this yet, for now you will likely have to tell your anti-virus software to ignore the fact that this is behaving in a suspicious way.

 ## The safety of the installer and app